0eq00/NoctSalamanderHISE/README.md

 ## How to compile
 > [!NOTE]
 > Folder "Sample" is not exist in repository because file size is too big.\
-> So you must download Samples.zip from Latest Release and extract to local repository.
+> So you may download Samples.zip from Latest Release and extract to local repository.